 Need parameter and parallelism is

 automatic.
-This idea is not new: for
+This idea is not

 Initially I built Kevlar on top of Shake, a library for creating build systems.
 Shake is a well-designed and performant library but it was a poor fit for Kevlar.
 Shake takes the source code and builds your program's binary as fast as possible.
 Build rules and dependencies between tasks rely on file names and file patterns.
 I needed a library to express general data dependencies in the pipeline code without using the file system.